Salome: New Testament

 According to the Gospel of Mark, Herodias bore a grudge against John the Baptist for stating that Herod's marriage to her was unlawful.
 Herodias's daughter danced before Herod at his birthday celebration, and in return she was told she could ask for anything.
 After consulting with her mother, the girl asked for the head of John.

+Herodias by Paul Delaroche (1843), oil on canvas.
+Collection of the Wallraf-Richartz-Museum, Cologne.

 The account in the Gospel of Mark reads:But an opportunity came when Herod on his birthday gave a banquet for his nobles and military commanders and the leading men of Galilee.
 For when Herodias's daughter came in and danced, she pleased Herod and his guests.
 And the king said to the girl, "Ask me for whatever you wish, and I will give it to you."
 And he vowed to her, "Whatever you ask me, I will give you, up to half of my kingdom."
 And she went out and said to her mother, "For what should I ask?"
 And she said, "The head of John the Baptist."
 And she came in immediately with haste to the king and asked, saying, "I want you to give me at once the head of John the Baptist on a platter."
 And the king was exceedingly sorry, but because of his oaths and his guests he did not want to break his word to her.
 And immediately the king sent an executioner with orders to bring John's head.
 He went and beheaded him in the prison and brought his head on a platter and gave it to the girl, and the girl gave it to her mother.

+Salome with the Head of John the Baptist by Massimo Stanzione (c.
+1630–1640), Manchester Art Gallery.

 The parallel passage in the Gospel of Matthew reads: